apache/nuttx/Documentation/reference/os/arch.rst

      and threads must have come from memory that is accessible to user

-.. c:function:: void up_unblock_task(FAR struct tcb_s *tcb)
+.. c:function:: void up_unblock_task(FAR struct tcb_s *tcb, FAR struct tcb_s *rtcb)

-  A task is currently in an inactive task list but has been prepped to execute.
-Move the TCB to the ready-to-run list, restore its context, and start execution.
+  A task is currently in the ready-to-run list but has been preppe to execute.
+Restore its context, and start execution.

   This function is called only from the NuttX scheduling logic.
   Interrupts will always be disabled when this function is called.

+  :param tcb: Refers to the head task of the ready-to-run list
+     which will be executed.
-  :param tcb: Refers to the tcb to be unblocked.
-This tcb is in one
+  :param rtcb: Refers to the running task which will be blocked.
-    of the waiting tasks lists.
-It must be moved to the ready-to-run list and, if it is the highest priority ready to run tasks, executed.

 .. c:function:: void up_block_task(FAR struct tcb_s *tcb, tstate_t task_state)